 Let’s talk about it.

 Now you have your college student moved in and they are ready to embark on a new independent life.
+Counseling services are available.
 For the past year (probably longer), the focus has been on how to get your student into college, not how to cope once they arrive.
 The truth is that many new college students are not properly prepared for the realities of college life.
 I know mine needed some guidance during that first semester away from home.
 As a parent, even if you are not a helicopter parent, it may be difficult to drive off.
 For me personally, while I miss my daughter immensely, I am also confident that I have given her the tools to succeed.
 The leash was loosened back in high school allowing her to make adult decisions while I was still around to offer my guidance.
 They are going to experiment perhaps staying out late or eating unhealthy foods, navigating complicated social relationships with roommates and friends, self-advocating with their professors, experimenting with drinking and so much more.

 Along with the excitement and new opportunities, college can bring on a new host of challenges and stressors that can interfere with academic success.
 Parents are often among the first to notice when their students are experiencing difficulties.
 The University of Miami Student Affair’s Counseling Centers’ mission is to provide high-quality services for students from all backgrounds.
 Feeling stressed out?
 Worrying all the time?